 Medical Editor: John P. Cunha, DO, FACOEP

-Phenergan VC (promethazine HCl and phenylephrine HCl) Syrup is used to treat symptoms such as itching, runny nose; sneezing; and congestion due to allergies or the common cold.
-Promethazine is an antihistamine and phenylephrine is a decongestant.
+Phenergan VC (promethazine HCl and phenylephrine HCl) Syrup is a combination of an antihistamine and a decongestant used to treat symptoms such as itching, runny nose, sneezing, and congestion due to allergies or the common cold.
 The brand name Phenergan VC is discontinued in the U.S. Generic versions may be available.
-Common side effects include drowsiness, dizziness, headache, upset stomach, nausea, or dry mouth.
+Common side effects of Phenergan VC (promethazine HCl and phenylephrine HCl) include drowsiness, dizziness, headache, upset stomach, nausea, vomiting, dry mouth, sleepiness, confusion, restlessness, irritability, blurred vision, or increased skin sensitivity to sunlight.

 Our Phenergan VC (promethazine HCl and phenylephrine HCl) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.